Heinrich Willi

 Heinrich Willi (4 March 1900 – 16 February 1971) was a Swiss pediatrician who specialised in neonatology and co-discovered Prader–Willi syndrome with Andrea Prader.

 Biography

 Heinrich Willi was born in 1900 in Chur.
 He received his medical qualification from the University of Zurich in 1925 before becoming a resident at the Institute of Pathology Anatomy in Zurich and the Winterthur Hospital.
 He began training in pediatrics in 1928 at the Zurich Children's Hospital, under the director Guido Fanconi, and was appointed assistant medical director in 1930.
 He completed a doctoral thesis in 1936 on childhood leukemia and in 1937 he became the director of neonatology in what is now the University Hospital of Zürich, remaining in the position until his retirement in 1970.
 He served as president of the Swiss Society of Paediatrics from 1959 to 1962 and was nominated for membership of the Academy of Sciences Leopoldina.

 Willi died suddenly on 16 February 1971 in Zurich, at the age of 70.
+He is buried at the Fluntern Cemetery in Zurich with his wife Marie Louise, née Chuard (1904-1990).